thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 ## 11. Pull request hygiene

 - **Respond to every review comment.** Resolving a thread without a code change *and* without a reply is the fastest way to stall a PR.
+Marking a thread resolved is not the same as addressing it: if you left the concern untouched, say so and say why.
 If you disagree, say why.
 - Unresolved `TODO`s in the diff need a decision: either fix it in this PR or say explicitly that it's a note for later.
 - Keep PRs scoped.
 "Seems best not to do too much in one PR" — split refactors from features, and